Doodh Pak Recipe

 White Rice – I used short-grain Surti Kolam rice to make this recipe.
 You can use any flavorful short-grain white rice.

-Milk – Use whole milk (full-fat milk) for the best result.
+Milk – Use whole milk (full-fat) for the best results.

 Spices – Flavor the dessert with saffron, nutmeg powder, and cardamom powder.

-Nuts – I used almonds, cashew nuts, pistachios, and chironji (charoli).
+Nuts – I used almonds, cashews, pistachios, and chironji (charoli).
 You can use any nuts that you prefer.

 Others – You will also need granulated white sugar and ghee.